GeertLitjens/advent-of-code-2021/docs/index.md

 That way I hope to learn a lot of new Python things and learn to solve relevant programming problems at once!

 ## Solutions
-Here you can find my solutions for the different days:
+Here you can find my solutions (on [GitHub](https://github.com/GeertLitjens/advent-of-code-2021) as well) for the different days:

 * [Day 1](./days/day1.md)
 * [Day 2](./days/day2.md)